 Slater is a very small city located in the state of Missouri.
 With a population of 1,802 people and just one neighborhood, Slater is the 291st largest community in Missouri.

-Slater is a blue-collar town, with 47.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Slater, you'll notice that it is more blue-collar than most other communities in America.
+47.27% of Slater’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Slater is a city of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Slater who work in sales jobs (10.72%), office and administrative support (8.04%), and maintenance occupations (7.40%).

 As is often the case in a small city, Slater doesn't have a public transportation system that people use for their commute.

-In terms of college education, Slater is nearly on par with the US average for all cities of 21.84%: 18.50% of adults 25 and older in Slater have a bachelor's degree or advanced degree.
+The percentage of adults in Slater who are college-educated is close to the national average for all communities of 21.84%: 18.50% of the adults in Slater have a bachelor's degree or advanced degree.

 The per capita income in Slater in 2022 was $23,369, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $93,476 for a family of four.
 However, Slater contains both very wealthy and poor people as well.